 When to Sow Outside: RECOMMENDED.
 In cold climates, sow flower mixes in the spring, 1 to 2 weeks before your average last frost date.

-You can also sow half the seed mix 4 to 6 weeks before your average last frost date (hoping the last frost is earlier that usual), and then sow the second half a week or 2 after your average last frost date (just to be safe).
+You can also sow half the seed mix 4 to 6 weeks before your average last frost date (hoping the last frost is earlier than usual), and then sow the second half a week or 2 after your average last frost date (just to be safe).
 The latest recommended spring sowing date is mid-June; after that time, conditions can be too warm and dry for germination and establishment.

 In mild climates, sow seed during the cooler months.
 This will ensure an early display of annuals in the spring, and cool weather for germination and establishment of perennials.